Sunday, October 19, 2014

 The forecast for Friday night was far from perfect—“mostly cloudy”—and that turned out to be mostly correct.
 That didn’t stop your old Uncle, however.
 Thanks to Bertha’s faultless goto, I was able to observe thirty objects before my run was ended after about two hours by another batch of clouds.
 Before that happened, I snagged quite a few of the elusive nebulae scattered through Cassiopeia and Cepheus, which showed up well with my nice new Lumicon filter.
 With my old 35mm 82-degree Bird’s Eye eyepiece (which I got from Cousin Herb York), Bertha was almost a wide field scope.

 One thing was sure, the telescope performed admirably despite a small glitch.
 When pointed west, Bertha would occasionally suffer from a small “jump” in tracking.
-That affected all the early NexStar GPS scopes, and was only cured by a firmware update, which I got some time after the star party.
-The jump didn’t come close to spoiling my views, however.
+That affected all the early NexStar GPS scopes, was caused by a glitch in the non-programmable motor control board, and was only cured by a board replacement.

-When the clouds moved in, they did so with a vengeance and there was just no question about there being any further viewing Friday.
+When the clouds moved in for good on this evening, they did so with a vengeance and there was just no question about there being any further viewing Friday.
 Out came the Yell, and Unk spend the remaining hours of his Friday evening wandering around the big field annoying all and sundry.

 |The weather looked this way much of the time Saturday...|